gregtuc/paywall-attacker/README.md

 After identifying bad elements are reported to the client, they are removed with JQuery and the Mutation Observer interface is used to track and prevent items from being re-injected after removal.

-Note: Socket.io used for future implementation to monitor DOM content, as websockets are generally faster and scalable for such a project.
+Socket.io used for future implementation to monitor DOM content, websockets can be more scalable

 Website with paywalled content:
 ![Alt text](https://github.com/gregtuc/paywall-attacker/blob/main/images/example-image-2.png?raw=true "ImageOne")